 What should happen after discharge – your continuing support needs

-After discharge, you should be visited in your home by a community health professional who will arrange your ongoing health support.
+If you need ongoing recovery support after discharge, you should be visited in your home by a health professional who will arrange this.

 This could include things like: